ArceLopera/ArceLopera.github.io/_pages/teaching.md

 ## Student's Feedback

 Overall score of 6.8 out of 7.0 in the student evaluation.
-(Last 2 years)

 **Digital Communications - 2022-2**
 *     "El profesor más raro que puede existir.
 Pero al final cumple su misión, enseñar, un tipazo. :)":"The weirdest professor that can exist.
 But in the end, he fulfills his mission, to teach, a great guy. :)"